Is Task-Specific Training Necessary for Anomaly Detection?: Why is Retrieval Better?

 \section{Why is Retrieval Better?}

-We now explain why, for the same encoder and training data, RAD avoids the fidelity--stability dilemma analyzed in Sec.~\ref{sec:theory}, and upper bounds encoder--decoder pipelines.
+We now explain why, for the same encoder and training data, RAD avoids the fidelity--stability dilemma analyzed in Sec.~\ref{sec:theory}, and why its retrieval score is maximal within a class of stable feature-space scores.

-\paragraph{Fidelity: Empirical saturation on anomaly-free embeddings.} Encoder–decoder methods attempt to reconstruct anomaly-free patch embeddings through a parametric, bottlenecked mapping, which inevitably incurs function-approximation error on the training embeddings due to information loss (Sec.~\ref{sec:theory}).
-In contrast, RAD is training-free as it stores all anomaly-free embeddings in a memory bank and defines the retrieval score as the distance to this empirical support.
+\paragraph{Fidelity.} Encoder--decoder methods attempt to reconstruct anomaly-free patch embeddings through a parametric, bottlenecked mapping, which inevitably incurs function-approximation error on the training embeddings due to information loss (Sec.~\ref{sec:theory}).
+In contrast, RAD is task-specific training-free as it stores all anomaly-free embeddings in a memory bank and defines the retrieval score as the distance to this empirical support.